chronotruck/vue-ctk-tooltip/README.md

 # vue-ctk-tooltip

-Just a simple directive for tooltip
+Just a directive for a simple tooltip

 ## Installation